Blog / Car Insurance

 * Using a mobile phone or device when driving.
 Last year the authorities announced that using a hand phone caused 35% of accidents in Kedah state last year.

-Wherever you go, whatever you do, it’s vital to have good Motor cover.
+Wherever you go, whatever you do, remember it’s vital to have good car cover.

 Check out Budget Direct Insurance for your best deal